 It goes without saying that the sheer size of Australia makes finding mobile reception outside of the coastal fringes can be hit and miss.
 If you’re away from a city or large regional town you may find it’s difficult to get reception on your mobile phone at the best of times, let alone reliable reception.
 Luckily, Telstra has stepped up to the plate and physically tests out a range of mobile phones to see whether they are suitable for use out in the bush.
 Compare the range of ‘Telstra Tick’ phones below and find out what you need to do to get the most out of your phone.

 What is ‘Telstra Tick’?

 The Telstra’s ‘Tick’ program denotes a series of tests Australia’s largest telco undertakes on various phones and classifies them as A, B or C Class coverage.
 ‘C Class’ phones are the ‘Blue Tick’ models and have been certified by Telstra as being best for the bush.

 Up until 2017, phones rated with the Blue Tick were 3G only, largely owing to Telstra’s larger-spanning 3G network.
 In April 2017 that all changed when the first 4G Blue Tick phone came out – the Samsung Galaxy S8 series.
-With the Blue Tick certification, the Galaxy S8 series comes recommended by Telstra for use out in the bush. of course, Samsung’s phone releases post the S8 series, are also ‘Blue Tick’.
+With the Blue Tick certification, the Galaxy S8 series comes recommended by Telstra for use out in the bush. of course, Samsung’s phone releases post the S8 series, are also ‘Blue Tick’, including the now 5G-capable Samsung Galaxy S21 series (minus the Ultra).

 How does Telstra test its Blue Tick phones?